 Images are a must to make your blog post more readable and engaging.
 Adding graphics that illustrate your claims can boost your readership by miles.

-Take every opportunity to use relevant photos, graphics, and other visual elements when they clarify what you are communicating.
+So take every opportunity to use relevant photos, graphics, and other visual elements when they clarify what you are communicating.

 Images should be relevant and added in a way that supports the points covered in your article structure.
 As a rule of thumb, you can use at least one visual after every 500 words of content.